Got knowledge management challenges?

 According to Harvard Business Review (HBR), digital transformation initiatives fail, on average, 87.5% of the time.
 One of the main reasons for this is senior leadership’s failure to account for – and support – the employee learning curve.
 This lack of support creates a lack of employee buy-in for new technology.

 Achieving efficient knowledge management means seeing what works and what doesn’t.
 Your platform needs search data to learn and grow.
 Without employee use, it will not perform to its potential.
-But it’s important to have realistic expectations about the time it takes employees to learn a new system.
-Technology fatigue is a common challenge, especially in a post-pandemic world.
+But it’s important to have realistic expectations about the time it takes for employees to learn a new system.
+Technology fatigue is a common challenge according to Deloitte studies, especially for adults ages 18-40.
 To employees, a new knowledge management process may feel like just another platform they need to learn, leading to low adoption and morale.

 Choosing the right technology is key to the success of any digital change initiative.
 Using technology that integrates with your existing tech stack and introducing changes gradually can significantly increase adoption of new processes.
 For example, a platform like Coveo layers with content sources staff already use — meaning knowledge can be brought right into their flow of work.